The Ministry of Defence has announced that the e-bluey service will be ending on 31 March 2017.

 There will remain a way for all service personnel and their loved ones to stay in touch with each other, wherever they are in the world, through these services.
 Hand-written correspondence can still be sent free of charge via a FFAL (Forces Free Air Letter), which can be obtained from Post Offices.
 Eligible service staff will also still be able to receive parcel size packages of up to 2kg at no cost to the sender under the Enduring Families Free Mail Service (EFFMS) Scheme.

-We will keep you updated on the improvements that will be put in place once the e-bluey service ends, it is due to be announced by Permanent Joint Headquarters (PJHQ) in March 2017.
+We will keep you updated on the improvements that will be put in place once the e-bluey service ends, it is due to be announced by Permanent Joint Headquarters (PJHQ) in late March 2017.